 We realize honest mistakes can be made — and these are the only cases we have seen.
-For example, spouses registering a couple and then the other spouse registering the couple a day or so later not realizing they were already entered—or a person registering a team and adding the same person twice by mistake rather than another member of their team/group.
+For example, one spouse registers a couple and then the other spouse registers the same couple a day or so later not realizing they were already entered.
+Another example is a person registering a team and adding the same person twice by mistake rather than another member of their team/group.
 We will address each case individually before the lottery selection is made.

 In cases of obvious and continuous abuse (which we do not expect and have never seen) we will notify the runner and eliminate the runner from the lottery, effectively banning them from the event.
 We don’t expect to ever have to do this.

-All we are really trying to do is to keep a runner from being charged twice for entry into the Loop if they happen to enter twice by mistake, and we don’t catch it for some reason, and then they get picked twice (pretty unlikely, but it did happen to one runner over the last 2 years lottery selections).
+All we are really trying to do is to keep a runner from being charged twice for entry into the Loop.
+If a runner happens to enter twice by mistake — and we don’t catch it for some reason — and then they get picked twice (pretty unlikely, but it did happen to one runner over the last 3 years lottery selections) we will fix it.
 We don’t think the other stuff will happen — but we are prepared for it if it does.

 Q: I was rejected by the lottery last year, does that increase my odds for this year?

-A: No. Everyone has the same odds each year*.
+A: No*.
+Everyone has the same odds each year.
 Trying to keep track of everyone’s status over the years is complicated and conflicts with our desire to keep things as simple as possible.
-Contact us if you have had any registration problems with this year’s lottery BEFORE the drawing.
+Please contact us if you have had any registration problems with this year’s lottery BEFORE the drawing.

-*We may make exceptions to this for a given year if we feel it will not greatly complicate the lottery process.
-If you did not get picked in the 2014 Loop Lottery, we can offer you a guaranteed spot in the 2015 Loop if you register for the 2015 Lottery.
+*We may make exceptions to this for a given year if we feel it will not greatly complicate the lottery process for the next year.
+If you did NOT get picked in the 2014 Loop Lottery, we can offer you a guaranteed spot in the 2015 Loop if you register for the 2015 Lottery.
 This offer does not carry over indefinitely nor will it apply if you forget to sign up for the 2015 lottery.
 Depending on how many entrants we get for 2015 may or may not be extended for the 2016 Loop.